-The healthcare industry Illinois is growing and it can provide a more stable job for individuals.
+The healthcare industry in Illinois is growing and it can provide a more stable job for individuals.
 If you are a high school graduate you can get a certification as a Nursing Assistant.
 A CNA training program in Illinois will take few weeks to complete and if you pass the certification exam, you will be eligible to work in hospitals, nursing homes, and many other healthcare institutions.
-Certified Nursing Assistants in Illinois have an annual salary of $31,000 and they also may receive health and dental benefits.
-This job is definitely rewarding so if you plan to pursue this career, you have to know what the CNA training is all about.
+Certified Nursing Assistants in Illinois have an annual salary of $31,160 and they also may receive health and dental benefits.
+A CNA job is definitely rewarding so if you plan to pursue this career, you have to know what the CNA programs are all about.

 Who is the Regulatory Body for CNAs in Illinois?

 In the state of Illinois, nurse aides are regulated by the Illinois Department of Public Health.